 Gengar solo raids can be completed around Level 30.
 Gengar is a Level 3 Raid boss in Pokémon Go.
-Gengar possesses a dual Ghost and Poison typing resulting in several readily available counters which include Groudon, Mewtwo, Alakazam and Golem.
+Gengar possesses a dual Ghost and Poison typing resulting in several readily available counters which include Groudon, Mewtwo, Tyranitar and Metagross.

 - HP: 3000

 From this, we judge Gengar to be moderately challenging for level 30 Players.
 This is a comprehensive guide to solo raiding the Ghost giant.

 |Weakness Ground Dark

 |Boosted by Fog Cloudy|

 Gengar counters analysis

 As visible from the table above, most of Gengar’s counters are based around strong Psychic, Dark and Ground types.